Yolanda Lyme Disease: Real Housewives of Beverly Hills

 The Real Yolanda

-But you Don’t Look Sick
+But you Don’t Look Sick.

 Yolanda and her Lyme Disease didn’t look good to the ladies.
 If she chose to show up with perfect makeup and a hot dress, they would have commented on how “She doesn’t look sick!”
 So she showed up, “Not looking good at all.”
 Guess what?
 She’s not good at all.
 It’s ok to look that way.
-I sometimes get a glance of myself in a mirror and think, “Wow, I should put some makeup on.”
+I sometimes glance at myself in a mirror and think, “Wow, I should put some makeup on.”